Hradec Králové Region: Economy

 According to Labour Force Survey, there were in total about 253,200 employees in the region in 2012.
 Hereof, the largest proportion (31.1%) worked in manufacturing, followed by trade and repair of personal and household goods (12.2%), health and social care (7.9%), construction (7.3%), public administration and defence (6.5%), transportation and storage (5.9%), etc.

 Manufacturing prevails over the other industries and focuses on motor vehicles, electrical equipment and textiles.
-However, Hradec Králové Region does not rank among key industrial areas – its 2012 share in sales of industrial enterprises accounted for 3.8% of the national’s total.
+However, Hradec Králové Region does not rank among key industrial areas – its 2012 share in sales of industrial enterprises accounted for 3.8% of the national's total.
 With regard to agriculture, crop production focuses on cereals (wheat and barley), rape and maize, with industrial sugar beet production playing an important role too.
 Animal production focuses on raising cattle and pigs.
 About 4.1% of region's workforce worked in agriculture, forestry and fishing in 2012.
 As of 2012, agricultural land covered 58% of the total region's territory and the share of arable land was 40%, while forests covered 31% of the territory.

 In 2012, the 954 statistically monitored collective accommodation establishments in the region reported 887,000 guests, including about 213,000 foreigners coming especially from Germany, Poland and the Netherlands.
 The average length of stays per guest was 4.5 days.

 During the last few years, many forms of cross-border co-operation have been developed.
 One of them is the Glacensis Euroregion that had been established in 1995 as one of the Euroregions covering the Czech-Polish border areas.

+History

+In July 2025 it was reported that during a rescue excavation next to future route 34, archaeologists have uncovered a large and remarkably well-preserved Celtic settlement near Hradec Králové, dating back to the La Tène period.
+The site covering an area of over 65 acres was a major economic and administrative center for the Celtic Boii tribe, whose name gave rise to “Bohemia.”.
+The excavations revealed more than 13,000 artifacts, including gold and silver coins, amber, ceramics, pottery kilns, glass workshops, and coin molds—evidence of sophisticated craftsmanship and trade along the ancient Amber Road.